 2. Glasgow – This is located on the River Clyde on the west coast of Scotland.
 It is known as a great city as it features excellent art galleries, museums, and festivals.
-Upon visiting this place, tourists surely love its amazing parks and Glasgow cathedral.
+Upon visiting Glasgow, tourists surely love its amazing parks and the cathedral near Glasgow Cross.

 3. Scottish Highlands - One of the tourist travel lists is the Scottish Highlands.
 It highlighted the breathtaking garden city of Inverness and the stunning natural beauty of John O-Groats, where most romantic spots are found.

 4. St. Andrews – The ruins of St. Andrews Castle is known as the world’s top golf destination.
 Tourists and golfers around the globe can’t wait to visit this place.
 It has a wide scenery that includes a stretch of rugged coastline and the striking old clubhouse of the Ancient and Royal club.